cemolcay/LiveFader/README.md

 LiveFader
 ===

-`@IBDesignable` Horizontal or vertical fader that can start from bottom or middle of the control.
+`@IBDesignable` Horizontal or vertical UIControl subclass that can start from bottom or middle of the control.

 Demo
 ----